 2. It’s always good to use your logo or a supporting image

 Even when sending a plain text-style email, it’s worth including a logo or supporting image for visual recognition.

 Regardless of whether you’re sending an HTML or a plain text-style email, your CTAs should always stand apart from your body text.
 It’s sensible to use text links by hyperlinking sections of text, rather than using full links and keep your text clean and simple.

 3. A plain text email should support your HTML blast

 Whilst there is research to support the use of plain texts emails, it doesn't mean that every email marketer should move away full HTML.
 What’s more, the best practice is to always send a plain text email to support your HTML for enhanced results and deliverability.

 All good email marketing platforms will give the fallback option of sending a fully plain text email for servers that block HTML.
 Unlike plain text-style emails in HTML, however, these emails are entirely formatless—the font cannot be changed and full links must be used, without opens tracked.
 There are almost no styling options on these emails whatsoever, but it helps improve deliverability if your HTML email gets flagged as spam.

 Consider A/B testing

 After all these considerations, if you’re still undecided on which format works best for your audience, you should consider running A/B tests across both formats.
-Split testing is the best way to track assess your results and know for sure what works best for your marketing list.
+Split testing is the best way to track assess your results and know for sure what works best for your mailing list.